MarkKh/reservation-movie-theater/README.md

 You can download Bitnami [here](https://bitnami.com)

-## Running the application.
+## Running the application. :crystal_ball: :crystal_ball:	 :crystal_ball:

-You go to your browser and paste url `http://localhost:8080` will see the web application runs at `http://localhost:8080`
+You go to your browser and paste url `http://localhost:8080/Name your project folder.` will see the web application runs at `http://localhost:8080/Name your project folder.`

 ### Database setup (Reservation movie theater API) :card_index_dividers: